-Chatbots are big news in Silicon Valley, with Mark Zuckerberg re-inforcing the importance of them in the annual Facebook F8 Conference in April.
+Chatbots continue to be big news in Silicon Valley, with Mark Zuckerberg re-inforcing the importance of them as far back as in the annual Facebook F8 Conference in April 2016.

 So first things first – what exactly is a chatbot?

 A chatbot is a computer programme built to replicate human conversation using artificial intelligence.
 Where you’d traditionally use an app or website for a weather forecast, with a chatbot you’d be able to ask for a forecast in your location and get the response straight back.

 Facebook was one of the most prominent pushers of the new technology and even Microsoft had a go on Twitter (although their idea spectacularly backfired).